 Open the Subwatershed attribute table.
-Under table options select Export and specify a dBase Table and dbf file name for the output.
+Under table options select Export and specify a Text File and give the output file the .csv extension for comma separated variables.

-You do not need to add the exported dbf file to the map.
-The exported dbf file can be opened in Excel to examine and present the results.
+You do not need to add the exported csv file to the map.
+The exported csv file can be opened in Excel to examine and present the results.
 Determine the mean elevation and elevation range of each subwatershed in the SanMarcos Subwatershed feature class.